 I might be splitting hairs, however.
 These qualities manifest in our family.
 We are spectrumy.
 Am I diagnosable?
 Who knows, but I fit in the phenotype.

 Examining heritability and autism, I uncovered provocative research.
 Giftedness and autism pop up in families with histories of bipolar and major depression.
 Up to 27% of people with Asperger’s also have bipolar disorder.
 Discussions arose about distinguishing AS from bipolar since AS people have difficulty with emotional regulation, which can present as bipolar due to intense mood shifts.

-Interesting.
-Dad’s profoundly gifted, E and I are exceptionally gifted and we have depression and bipolar in both of our families.
-My dad’s father was bipolar–in and out of institutions.
-Both Dad’s mother and Egor’s mother have major depression.
+In our family, Dad, Egor, and I are exceptionally gifted.
+Depression and bipolar are rampant as well.
+Dad’s father was bipolar and cycled in and out of institutions, especially later in his life.
+Dad’s mother and Egor’s mother both have major depression.
 My mom?
-Hmmmmm.
-Anxious, compulsive and coming soon on an episode of Hoarder’s.
+Hmm mmm.
+Anxious, compulsive, and coming soon on an episode of Hoarder’s.

-This is a link to the article I read with regards to autism and bipolar disorder: here.
+*The link to the article I read with regard to autism and bipolar disorder is here.